 Internal Revenue Code Section 72(p) allows a 401(k) plan participant to take a loan from his or her 401(k) plan.
 Of course, the business’s 401(k) plan documents must allow for one.

 Tapping your 401(k) plan is permitted at any time using the accumulated balance as collateral for the loan.
 A 401(k) participant can borrow up to $50,000 or 50% of the account value – whichever is less.
 This loan has to be repaid over an amortization schedule of five years or less with payment frequency no less than quarterly.
-The lowest interest rate that can be used is Prime as per the Wall Street Journal, which is currently 4.25% as of March 19, 2020.
+The lowest interest rate that can be used is Prime as per the Wall Street Journal, which is 5.50% as of August 30, 2022.

 Advantages and Disadvantages of a 401(k) Loan